 Dissolve beef bouillon in boiling water.
 Pour over meatballs and bring to a boil.
 Cover; simmer 15 minutes.

-Meanwhile, mix flour in cold water.
+Meanwhile, mix the flour in cold water.
 Remove meatballs from frying pan; reduce oil.

 Add flour mixture and remaining 1 cup evaporated milk to pan juices; cook, uncovered, over low heat, stirring constantly until sauce thickens.